What is personal information?

 Access and correction

-Individuals have the right to request access to and/or correct the personal information that the Agency holds about them.
-If you wish to request access or a correction of your personal information, please contact the Agency using the details below.
-The Agency may request evidence of your identity before granting a request for access or correction.
+You have the right to request access and/or correct the personal information we hold about you.
+If you wish to request access to or a correction of your personal information, you can contact us using the details below.
+We may request evidence of identity before granting a request for access or correction.

 Enquiries and complaints

-If you wish to make an enquiry or complaint relating to the handling of your personal information, please contact the Agency using the details below.
-If you have a complaint, the Agency will respond as quickly as possible and inform you of the progress of your complaint.
-The Agency may collect additional personal information to investigate and resolve your complaint.
+If you wish to make an enquiry or complaint relating to the handling of your personal information, please contact us using the details below.
+If you have a complaint, we will respond as quickly as possible and inform you of the progress of your complaint.
+We may collect additional personal information to investigate and resolve your complaint.
 If you are not satisfied with our response to your complaint, you may complain to the Office of the Australian Information Commissioner.

 Healthcare providers can contact us by calling 1300 901 001.
-For further information on how to contact the Agency, visit our contact us page.
+For further information on how to contact us, visit our contact page.

 Changes to policy